hzhreal/HTOS/README.md

 - Bot will guide you with what do to in each command
 - All commands except ping will only work in private threads created by the bot, thread IDs are stored in .db file
 - Everything will get cleaned up locally and on the PS4
+- All commands that takes save pairs will resign
+- Account ID database, do not include playstation_id parameter if you want to use previously stored account ID
+- Interactive user interface

 ## Requirements
 - A jailbroken PS4 running atleast GoldHEN v2.4b14 payload